The Patient Clinical report provides an overview of medications, allergies, and other clinical data for selected patient groups.

 - Provider/Office: The next column displays the ID of the provider and office selected in the Pop-ups tab of the Patient screen.

-- Medication: This column lists all medications the patient is taking that fit the selected Medication criteria.
-For example, if the patient was taking aspirin, and an acid-reflux medication, but only Aspirin was selected in the Filter Medications list, only Aspirin would appear in the Medication column.
+- Medication: This column lists all medications the patient is taking that fit the selected Medication criteria. that have been entered into MacPractice For example, if the patient was taking aspirin, and an acid-reflux medication, but only Aspirin was selected in the Filter Medications list, only Aspirin would appear in the Medication column.
 If the Filter Medications item is unchecked, all the patient's medications will be listed.

-- Problem List: The Problem List column lists the relevant problem codes from the patient's record.
+- Problem List: The Problem List column lists the relevant problem codes from the patient's record that have been entered into MacPractice.
 As with Medications, only problems that are selected in the Filter Problem List menu will be listed on the report.
 If the Problem List filter is disabled, all problem codes will be listed.

 - Lab Test List: The next column lists the type of lab tests performed.
 For Pathology labs, it will simply list fields from the lab result, rather than the specific test.
 As with the other clinical information columns, this information will only be listed if it is included in the Filter Lab Results criteria.
 If you do not have any lab result filters set up, it will display all the patient's lab information.

-- Allergy List: The Allergy List column displays the allergies entered in the patient's Clinical tab.
+- Allergy List: The Allergy List column displays the allergies entered in the patient's Clinical tab in MacPractice.
 As with the other clinical information columns, this information will only be listed if it is included in the Filter Allergies list.
 If the Filter Allergies checkbox is disabled, the report will display all the patient's allergy information.

 - Follow-Up Type/Follow-Up Date: The Follow-up Type column lists the follow-ups or recall from the Patient screen.
 If the follow-up/recall is associated to an appointment, the appointment date will be listed in the Follow-Up Appt.
 Date column.